Talks and events related to Wikipedia, Wikimedia, free knowledge and open content are on a separate page.

 Three things to love about Edinburgh are the Free Fringe, the Banshee Labyrinth and an Enlightenment tradition of rational debate and questioning.
 Skeptics on the Fringe involves a different guest speaker each night for a month, including many of my heroes.
 A team of awesome volunteers handles the organisation and publicity of this biggest event in the UK skeptical calendar.
 Though there are no tickets, audiences donate night after night to keep it going.

 We had a packed, rather sweaty, venue for my slot, as well as a great atmosphere.
 There were more big laughs than in a lot of the “comedy” shows I’ve seen on the Free Fringe.
 (That’s not as big a compliment as it looks: free shows run the gamut from inspired comedy gold all the way down to totally dire.)
+I’m especially pleased to have been part of SotF 2012 since it won an Ockham award for Best Skeptical Event.

-(Storify of Twitter reactions)
+(Storify of Twitter reactions to my talk)

 Saturday 30 June 2012, Dublin Offlines: Speaking out against the Scientology Cult